alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

         <img src="icon-7-todo.svg" width="20" alt="Final step" /> <a href="kotlin-tour-null-safety.md">Null safety</a></p>
 </microformat>

-Like other programming languages, Kotlin is capable of checking conditional expressions and creating loops.
+Like other programming languages, Kotlin is capable of making decisions based on whether a piece of code is evaluated to be true.
+Such pieces of code are called **conditional expressions**.
+Kotlin is also able to create and iterate through loops.

 ## Conditional expressions

 Kotlin provides `if` and `when` for checking conditional expressions.

-If you have to choose between the two, we recommend using `when` as it leads to more robust and safer programs.
+> If you have to choose between `if` and `when`, we recommend using `when` as it leads to more robust and safer programs.
+>
+{type="note"}

 ### If

-To use `if`, add the conditional expression within parentheses and the action to take if the result is true within curly braces `{}`:
+To use `if`, add the conditional expression within parentheses `()` and the action to take if the result is true within curly braces `{}`:

 ```kotlin
 fun main() {